 Our programme is run in collaboration with Liverpool Hope University, who provide the PGCE elements to the course.

 The Forward Centre

 Park School Teaching Service

 School Direct courses last an academic year and result in qualified teacher status (QTS), along with a PGCE.

-You’ll train in at least two good schools, getting the chance to learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
-You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
+You’ll train in two of our partner schools, getting the chance to learn ‘on the job’ and ‘from the best’.
+But don’t worry about being thrown in at the deep end; you’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.

-Participating schools will work in partnership with ITT providers to recruit their own trainees allowing schools to train teachers in subjects that meet their needs.
+As a School Direct provider we recruit our own trainees, allowing our partner schools to train teachers and ‘grow our own’ in subjects and schools where there could potentially be employment opportunities in the near future.
 With this in mind there is a possibility that successful trainees may go on to work in one of the schools in which they were trained, although there is no absolute guarantee of employment at the end of the training.